topquark22/electronics/LM317/README.md

 The output voltage is given by the formula: **V_out = 1.25 * (1 + R2 / R1)**

-The minimum differential is 3 volts between the input and the output.
-Therefore you must have **V_in >= V_out + 3**.

-The minimum value of R1 is 120.
+The minimum value of R1 is 120 ohms.
+A typical value found in many examples is 240 ohms.

-The LM317 has no maximum input voltage.
-However, the difference between the input and output voltage should not exceed 40V.
+The input must be at least 3 volts greater than the desired outout voltage.
+There is no maximum input voltage; however, the difference between the input and output voltage must not exceed 40V.
 There is a high-voltage version, the LM317HV, which allows an in-out voltage difference of up to 60V.

 ## Script usage